reshufflehq/reshuffle-twilio-connector/README.md

 ```

 #### Connector actions
-This connector provides 2 type of actions for sending SMS or MMS via Twilio
+This connector provides 2 types of actions for sending SMS or MMS via Twilio

 ##### sendSMS
 send a message via Twilio: